derek-dchu/derek-dchu.github.io/_posts/2014-10-08-csv-module-in-Python.md

 {% endhighlight %}

-We will have each row within an array with iteams sperated by commas.
+We will have each row within an array with items separated by commas.

 {% highlight python %}